charleywolf/barbeque/README.md

 - Google OAuth integration allows easy signin and an easy way to approve people (via their email address) to access your speaker.

+- Caching based on the length of the song and revalidation upon a dashboard action lowers the cost on your host and lowers the requests sent to the Spotify API, to avoid ratelimiting.

+- PWA allows users to download the app on their devices and use as a native application.

 - Guests (users without permitted accounts) can view the currently playing song along with its cover image and artist(s).

   - **Additional information about the song** is visible in the Info tab in the top right.

 - Dashboard users can do **basic audio controls**: pause/resume, skip to the next song, skip to the last song, and control the volume.

 - Admin users can do all of the above and also **search for songs and add them to the queue**, and **view the queue**.

-- Caching based on the length of the song and revalidation upon a dashboard action lowers the cost on your host and lowers the requests sent to the Spotify API, to avoid ratelimiting.

 # Deployment Guide

 To deploy this project you must follow these steps:

 - Configure your OAuth with Google
 - Create and setup a Spotify application **(Spotify Premium Required)**
 - Setup your environmental variables
 - Deploy on a platform compatible with Next.js

 ### Configure your OAuth with Google

 - Go to [the google developer console](https://console.developers.google.com/apis/credentials).
 - Press **Create Credentials** near the top of the page.